Gang rape: As an act of war

+During the Russo-Ukrainian War, especially after the start of the full-scale Russian invasion, numerous cases of gang rapes of Ukrainian women and men, including children, by Russian soldiers were recorded.
+During the October 7 attacks, it was alleged that Palestinian militants committed gang rapes against Israeli women.
+In the subsequent Israeli invasion of the Gaza Strip, dozens of alleged cases of sexual assault, including gang rapes, by Israeli security forces against Palestinian detainees of all ages—both male and female—were reported by the detainees.

 As punishment

 A 2013 Lancet report on rape and gang rape in Bangladesh, China, Cambodia, Indonesia, Papua New Guinea, and Sri Lanka found that the crime was committed for various motives, including as a means to inflict punishment on the victim.

 Traditionally, the Cheyenne people of North America used gang rape as punishment for female transgressions.
 A similar practice existed among the Munduruku people of South America.

-Among the Mpumalanga of South Africa, there are instances of gang rape as punishment.
+In the Mpumalanga province of South Africa, there are instances of gang rape as punishment.
 In Argentina and Pakistan, gang rape has been reported to have been ordered as punishment.

 Religious or racial factors

 Though having the same race or religion often acts as a binding force for creating a close-knit serial rape gangs, studies reported that 30% of these shared-identity rape gangs specifically targeted people of another religion or race.